-This article will help answering some of the basic questions you may have if you would like your parents to permanently move to the United States.
-However, we encourage you to talk to an experienced lawyer about your specific case in order to avoid any potential problems and complications.
+This article will give you guidance on bringing your parents over to live permanently in the US.
+However, we encourage you to talk to an experienced lawyer about your case to avoid any problems and complications.

-According to USCIS, to petition for your parents (mother or father) to live in the United States as green card holders, you must be a U.S. citizen and at least 21 years old.
-Green card holders (permanent residents) may not petition to bring parents to live permanently in the United States.
+You must meet certain conditions if you want your parents to live in the US as green-card holders.
+USCIS says that to lodge a petition, you must be a US citizen and at least 21 years old.
+Green-card holders (permanent residents) may not petition to bring parents to live permanently in the US.

 A) Can I Petition for My Mother?